tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Crown of the Mighty Strike

 _Recharge 16+:_ This slim but elegant crown wants to share your glory and thus needs you to be glorious.
 It continually presses you to take bold actions.
-If the escalation die is 3+, use your next daily attack power this battle as a quick action.
+If the escalation die is 3+, use your next full recovery attack power this battle as a quick action.

 **Quirk:** Likely to make bold statements or undertake bold actions, especially by reflex.